etienne-dldc-graveyard/deno-vite-react-ssr/README.md

 Once deployed the app only needs Deno.

 - Install Node's deps with `yarn install`

+### Dev mode

-- Run the build with `yarn run build`
+- Start the build with `yarn run dev`
-- Start the server by runing the VSCode task `Run server`
+- Start the server by runing the VSCode task `Run server` (you need to have [Denon](https://github.com/denosaurs/denon) installed)

-**Note**: For now you have to run `yarn run build` again when you change the code to update the app.
+**Note**: Hot reloading is not working yet but you don't have to restart the server, just manually refresh the page to see your changes.

+### Prod

+- Build the app with `yarn run build`
+- Then deploy the app and run `src/server.ts` with Deno